jsownz/personal-dictionary/README.md

 ## Technical Notes

-Current script is for proof of concept for further functionality in larger project.
+Current code is for proof of concept for further functionality in larger project.

+All interactions are through CLI and the code used to generate the dictionary is to be replaced.

-Written using Python 3.5 with PyCharm.
+Written using Python 3.5 with PyCharm, Atom, and Sublime Text 3.

 ## Usage

 Enter terms delimited by a comma.
 Currently type checking is not implemented.
+After script completes a file named dictionary.txt will be generated in the same directory as the script.

 ## Future Features

-Read from files.
+Read from files instead of manual entry (allow for both).

 Weighting of category significance.

+Options regarding length and character restrictions.

 Social Media Integration.

 ## History

-This is an alpha release of a script that began June 18th of 2016
+This is an alpha release for a project that began on June 18th of 2016

-## Credits & Contributors
+## Contributors

-John Vardanian
+John Vardanian (Development)

-Jacob Wilkin
+Jacob Wilkin (Testing and Implementation)